Katie Whaley, Coordinator

-Inspections Required:The inspection cycle will begin March 2019 with a formal notice to apartment rental property owners located in North East Hill (North of James St.).
+Inspections Required:The inspection cycle will begin in March with a formal notice to rental property owners located in the inspection area.
 Landlords must submit proof of passed inspection by November 1st, in order to renew their multi-family business license by December 31st.

 Hire an inspector: